 After the robbery several Benbrook residents told lawmen that they had seen three young local farmers—John C. Ward, John Phillips, and George Sullivan—near the trestle both before and after the robbery.
 These men became the prime suspects.

-By December 10 Deputy Sheriff William Rea chastised the newspapers for printing TMI (too much information) about the investigation.
+As lawmen sought the three suspects, on December 10 Deputy Sheriff William Rea chastised the newspapers for printing TMI (too much information) about the investigation.
 Clip is from the December 11 Dallas Morning News.